 Scalpers generally look for volatile market conditions.
 When a market is volatile, it means price fluctuations happen more frequently, which is ideal for scalpers because they look to open and close multiple positions over a few seconds or a few minutes.

-Apart from high volatility, scalpers also look at financial instruments that have a high trading volume and a high level of liquidity because they enter and exit positions much faster than other styles of trading; they are also looking to get in and out at the best possible price to try and secure any potential profits earned.
+Apart from high volatility, scalpers also look at financial instruments that have a high trading volume and a high level of liquidity because they enter and exit positions much faster than other styles of trading; they are also looking to get in and out at the best possible price to try to secure any potential profits earned.

-How Stock Scalping Works
+How Scalping In Trading Works

 Advantages of scalping